acmcarther/cargo-raze/README.md

 cargo vendor -x
 cargo raze
 ```
-You dependencies each get a shiny new `Cargo.bzl` file that bazel can use to link your dependencies up
+You dependencies each get a shiny new `Cargo.bzl` file that bazel can use to link your dependencies up.

+Next, visit [bazel-raze](https://github.com/acmcarther/bazel-raze) to see how to include these dependencies in your project.

 ## How it works (soon!)